|Do cats know they are dying? Physical signs Behavioural signs Palliative care When is the right time to have my cat euthanised?|

 Difficult or laboured breathing (dyspnea)

-Breathing may be rapid, slow, noisy, or even be pauses between breaths (apnea) or your cat may experience shortness of breath.
+Normal respiration is 20-30 breaths per minute, in the dying cat, breathing may be rapid, slow, noisy, or even be pauses between breaths (apnea) or your cat may experience shortness of breath.
 Right before death breathing may become rasping and spasmodic as the respiratory system is shutting down.

 Many cats in pain will also pant.